Hi, I am Mofei!

-After moving into my new apartment, I discovered something a bit inconvenient: the garage door can only be opened by making a phone call!
-Every time I came home, I had to park the car, pull out my phone, and make a call to the garage door, as if I was calling customer service.
-It was quite an experience.
+After moving into my new apartment, I ran into a small but annoying problem: the garage door could only be opened by phone call.
+Every time I came home, I had to park the car, take out my phone, and call the door system.
+Not dial a friend.
+Call a door.

 Garage door illustration

-So, my first idea was: when my car gets close to the garage, my phone could automatically dial the number to open the door!
+My first idea was simple: when the car got close to the garage, the phone would automatically dial the number and open the door.

 Geofencing accuracy isn’t perfect.
 To make sure it triggers, I drew a larger circle.
 However, this caused a new problem: if I walked past the garage or took a bus, the phone would also trigger the call, which clearly wouldn’t work.

-Then I thought of another clue: when I get in the car, my phone automatically connects to the car’s Bluetooth.
-If I could use this status to determine whether I’m driving, I could reduce false triggers.
+Then I noticed another clue: when I get in the car, the phone connects to the car’s Bluetooth.
+If I could use that as a signal, I could avoid some false triggers.

 • When entering the car: The phone connects to the car's Bluetooth and writes an "in-car" status to a file.